Transient tachypnea - newborn

 TTN; Wet lungs - newborns; Retained fetal lung fluid; Transient RDS; Prolonged transition

-Transient tachypnea is a respiratory disorder usually seen shortly after delivery in full- or near-term babies.
+Transient tachypnea is a respiratory disorder seen shortly after delivery in full-term or late preterm babies.

 - Transient means it is short-lived (usually less than 24 hours).